Lyre GAA: List of JAFC Finals

-Ladies Football

-Pitch and Facilities
+Pitch and facilities

 Lyres GAA play their home matches in Banteer Community Sportsfield which is based in Banteer.

 Facilities

 Banteer Community Sportsfield and complex is a community owned facility in Banteer.
 The local GAA club, soccer club and athletics club use these facilities.
 The complex has a park area, 2 pitches, 2 sets of dressing rooms, several walks around the pond and pitches, a children's playgrounds, a ball wall, a museum/exhibition area with a shop and there is accessibility offered by Banteer railway station.

-It is the first community-owned, full size, multi-use astro-turf pitch in Munster.

-Main Pitch
+Main pitch

 The original main pitch is usually used for club matches.
 There is a small stand which can hold up to 200 people and a clubhouse which is under the stand that's adjacent to the pitch.
 The clubhouse includes 4 changing rooms with showers, an equipment room and a kitchen.

-The main pitch often hosts the Duhallow Championship matches and finals, most recently the 2021 hurling final.
-The pitch is also subject to a lot of high-profile matches in the Cork Premier Senior Hurling Championship and the Cork Premier Senior Football Championship, most recently hosting Blackrock and Charleville in 2021.
+The main pitch often hosts the Duhallow Championship matches and finals, including the 2021 hurling final.
+The pitch has also hosted matches in the Cork Premier Senior Hurling Championship and the Cork Premier Senior Football Championship, and hosted Blackrock and Charleville in 2021.

-Astro Pitch
+Astro pitch

-In 2020, the first phase of an ambitious €1.5million project to develop a suite of world-class sporting facilities in the village of Banteer was completed.
+In 2020, the first phase of a €1.5million project to develop a suite of new sporting facilities in the village of Banteer was completed.
 In February 2020, the Banteer Community Sportsfield Project was awarded a grant under the Rural Regeneration and Development Fund.
 With this grant an astro-turf pitch was built over an existing secondary pitch at the sports complex which was usually used for training.
-The new Astro is still used for training and hosts some matches.

-The facility is available year-round for use by a range of different sports clubs across Cork county, west Limerick and east Kerry.
-The pitch is lined out for soccer and a lot of soccer clubs in Duhallow use this facility as well as the local soccer club in Banteer.

-This will incorporate a new spectator stand, changing rooms/showers, and a tea room and a community museum.

-Museum/Exhibition Area

-A museum/exhibition area for sports memorabilia will be built also for people who are interested in viewing old articles, photos, videos outlining the historic achievements of over a 100 years of Banteer Sports.

-Rivalries

-Kanturk

-Lyre won their first Duhallow Junior A Football Championship against Kanturk in 2010.
-Historically, there were many clashes in the division between these neighbors but in recent seasons Kanturk have climbed the football grades.
-They most recently met in the 2022 Duhallow Junior Football Championship.